Valuable Ideas

 Photo by Nick Fewings / Unsplash

-I've come to the conclusion that ideas are anything but valuable.
+Like many people, I am always attempting to come up with valuable ideas for a business, project, or resume builder.
+But I've come to the conclusion that most ideas are anything but valuable.
 It is the execution that earns money, experience, and recognition.
+Just look at all the simple ideas done well, or any of the big ideas that go nowhere.

 Even if my ideas are not solid or well thought out, I can gain a lot of experience from implementing them.
-Experience that can then be used later projects.
-For instance, I had a terrible idea for a web application; it was so bad I don't even recall what it was.
+For instance, I had an idea for a web application.
+I don't even recall what it was.
 At that time, I had built several websites using JavaScript and HTML, but nothing that required a user login and database.
-I set out to learn how to build a website with more substance than a pretty interface.
+I set out to learn how to build a website with more substance.
 Back then, Ruby on Rails was king and fresh enough that new tutorials, blogs, courses, and books were coming out all the time.

-Sure, I haven't earned that million dollars yet, but I have a good job with an excellent company building small, but important web applications.
+Sure, I haven't earned that million dollars yet, but I have a good job with an excellent company building small web applications.
 All this started with self-learning for the execution of a silly idea.
 An idea with no value.

 Subscribe to Stidd's Journal